 The literature review is the main part of the dissertation.
-To write a good literature review, you need to read the previous work and research on the topic.
+To write a good literature review for a dissertation, you need to read the previous work and research on the topic.

 For this purpose, you have to do in-depth research and gather relevant information.
-Read journals, books, and research articles that will help you to write the literature review easily.
+Read journals, books, and research articles to help you write the literature review easily.